albertkuo/blog/content/new.md

 I've also written about my favorite [books](https://blog.albertkuo.me/post/my-favorite-books-to-date/) and [R packages](https://blog.albertkuo.me/post/a-few-of-my-favorite-r-packages/).

-But since my blog is still young, I haven't written very many posts in total.
+But since my blog is still pretty new, I haven't written very many posts in total.
 So if you are just browsing, feel free to head on over to [posts](/post) and see if any of the titles interest you.
 I hope that most of my posts are useful and/or interesting.